cltl-students/Irma_Tuinenga-Words_Made_Easy/README.md

 ### FILES:
 The numbered order below is in accordance with the order if you want to reproduce the results.

-NB Please note that the model names in the code materials differ slightly from the model names used in the thesis.

 ##### 1. requirements.txt:
 The requirements in order to run the code in this repository.